sjollivier/product-management-templates/project-brief-for-planning-scoping_delivery-example.md

 ## Summary of Problem/Opportunity
 Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
 Describe the problem your product solves.
 Enumerate in bulleted points the problem or challenges or opportunity that will be addressed.

-***Example:*** One of the primary themes and business questions in the email marketing business this year is “To what extent is my audience interacting with my email via mobile devices?”
+***Example (from back in the day - - focus on concise and precise description of the why):*** One of the primary themes and business questions in the email marketing business this year is “To what extent is my audience interacting with my email via mobile devices?”
 This is often followed up by the question “And what should I do about it?”

-Currently, ESP XYZ has no readily available way to answer this business question outside of directing customers to third party offerings such as IBM PV’s Mailbox IQ or LitmusApp.
-The downside of these approaches is setup friction, cost, and pushing users outside of native ESP XYZ product and services.
+Currently, we have no direct way to answer this business question outside of directing customers to third party offerings such as xxx or using professional services (which are finite and relatively expensive).
+The downside of these approaches is setup friction, cost, and pushing users outside of our product.

 Further, there is a downstream strategy and creative services opportunity to exposing and documenting the magnitude of mobile usage in a customer’s audience.
-Specifically, if the answer to the question about mobile consumption of a brand’s email is greater than 20%, which is quite likely given industry benchmarks, then the ESP XYZ response is to offer strategy and creative services to revamp a brand’s email templates to be more mobile friendly.

-As a result, it is believed that offering a simple tool that assesses mobile consumption of a brand’s email can drive business on the following levels:
+Specifically, if the answer to the question about mobile consumption of a brand’s email is greater than 25%, which is quite likely given industry benchmarks, then our response is to offer strategy and creative services to revamp a brand’s email templates to be more mobile friendly.
+As a result, it is believed that delivering an out-of-the box report on mobile device usage directly addresses a looming demand in the market and offers the opportunity for services add-on business.

-- Customers will likely pay a nominal fee for this report, much like any custom report (org rollups) or report delivery by email.
-- Once the reality of mobile consumption is apparent, it will be easier to persuade customers to engage our services teams on creative design projects.

 ## Essential Elements of the Solution
 Describe from the user’s/stakeholder’s perspectives how the solution will improve upon their problem..

-***Example:***
+***Example (from back in the day - focus on a concise and precise description of the what):***
 The CEO says to the VP of Marketing “Did you know that your emails look like crap on my iPhone?
 How many of our customers are using iPhones to read your email in the last 3 months?
 If they are having the same experience I’m having, then I think we need to something about it and pronto.”
-Then, since stuff flows downhill, the VP of Marketing then says to the users of the email marketing application “what’s our engagement via mobile devices, and they say hey no problem, ESP XYZ just told me that they have a cool little tool that will help me provide you with the following types of answers:”
+Then, since stuff flows downhill, the VP of Marketing then says to the users of the email marketing application “what’s our engagement via mobile devices, and they say hey no problem, ESP XYZ just told me that they have a report that will help me provide you with the following types of answers:”
 In the last month, 30% of our opens occurred on a mobile device and 70% on the desktop.
 In the last quarter, only 2% clicks occurred via a mobile device.
 In the last month, iPhones represented 80% of the mobile devices used by our audience.